nixworks/public/news/2013/03/28/README.md

 ##### President
 ### [Former President of Chile Michelle Bachelet announces that she is running in the Chilean presidential election on November 17. ](/news/2013/03/28/former-president-of-chile-michelle-bachelet-announces-that-she-is-running-in-the-chilean-presidential-election-on-november-17.md)
-_Context: President, Michelle Bachelet, Chile, president_
+_Context: President, Chile, president, Michelle Bachelet_

 ##### President
 ### [Former President of South Africa Nelson Mandela is hospitalised with a lung infection. ](/news/2013/03/28/former-president-of-south-africa-nelson-mandela-is-hospitalised-with-a-lung-infection.md)
-_Context: lung infection, South Africa, Nelson Mandela, President_
+_Context: President, lung infection, Nelson Mandela, South Africa_

 ##### Italy
 ### [Italy remains in political gridlock as Pier Luigi Bersani announces that the latest attempts to form a stable government have failed. ](/news/2013/03/28/italy-remains-in-political-gridlock-as-pier-luigi-bersani-announces-that-the-latest-attempts-to-form-a-stable-government-have-failed.md)